 Shri Rabindranath Tagore had spoken of a realm where "the mind has not been broken into fragments by narrow domestic walls".
-Work and life coalesce in the 50 acre campus situated near Shameerpet, which is 20 kms away from the city.
+Work and life coalesce in the 50-acre campus situated near Shameerpet, which is 20 kms away from the city.
 With a splendid and well-equipped Library that also provides remote access to a large range of electronic resources, a state-of-the-art Internet Centre, Moot Court Hall, Stadium, Football Field, Tennis Courts and a spacious Auditorium, the campus provides ample opportunities for the all-round development of students.

 NALSAR is recognized under Sections 2(f) and 12B of the UGC Act, 1956.
 It has been repeatedly acknowledged as one of the leading sites of legal education in the South Asian region, with its academic standards being comparable to the best institutions of legal education in the world.
 In recognition of the same, the National Assessment and Accreditation Council (NAAC) awarded it 'A' grade ('A++' as per new grading system) with a high score of 3.60 out of 4.00, which till date is the highest among the National Law Universities (NLUs).
 NALSAR has also been graded as a 'Category-I University' by the UGC under the Categorization of Universities (only) for Grant of Graded Autonomy Regulations, 2018.
-It has been ranked as the third best institution for legal education in India as per the NIRF Rankings published by the Ministry of Education, Government of India, for 2018, 2019, 2020 and 2021 respectively.